-- Why use a travel credit card?
+- Why use an airlines credit card?

-- How to maximize the benefits of your credit card
+- How to maximize the benefits

 Typically when you apply for credit card, you can expect the credit card company to take five to ten business days to process your application.
 Assuming you’re approved, there will usually then be a waiting period of several more days before your card is issued by mail.

 The entire process can be lengthy and time-consuming, and under most circumstances that’s not a big problem.
 But if you need credit now – whether for an emergency, an upcoming trip, or simply because you found a deal that’s too good to pass up – an instant approval credit card simplifies the application process.

 Instead of waiting days or weeks for a verdict on your creditworthiness, you can expect to find out within minutes whether you’ve been approved.